Winipedia/pyrig/README.md

   2. Creates a tag for the release and builds a changelog
   3. Creates a release on GitHub
   4. Builds artifacts (if a builder class is implemented) and uploads them to the release
+  5. Commits the tag and possible dependency updates to `pyproject.toml` and `poetry.lock`
 - **Synchronization**: Keeps tags, poetry version, and PyPI (if PYPI_TOKEN is configured) in sync

 #### `.github/workflows/publish.yaml`